 Where to Stay in Asheville

 As a travelers on a bit more of a budget, we decided to forego both of these options and, instead, stayed in an AirBnb a little outside of town but very close to the mountains.
 The Airbnb we booked was comfy, cheap, clean, and only about a 15-20 minute drive from anything we wanted to see in Asheville or the surrounding mountains.
+(You can save $40 off your first stay by clicking on that link!)

 The Perfect Weekend in Asheville: A Sample Itinerary